SebastianGronek/SimpleSearchEngine/README.md

 n- number of documents containing searched term

 ###Sorting of result list
 List of IndexEntry objects is sorted in descending order by score.
-If two IndexEntries has the same score, the one referring shorter document comes first.
+If two IndexEntries have the same score, the one referring shorter document comes first.
 ###Example
 Creating list of documents to be indexed:
 ```